ministryofjustice/hmpps-approved-premises-ui/README.md

 ### Using AP Tools

-In order to spin up a full stack of a working API and other [dependent services](./docker-compose.yml) we recommend using [AP Tools](https://github.com/ministryofjustice/hmpps-approved-premises-tools).
+In order to spin up a full stack of a working API and other dependent services use [AP Tools](https://github.com/ministryofjustice/hmpps-approved-premises-tools).

 NB.
 The approach AP Tools takes solves a critical limitation for working in development.
 Due to how the frontend and API authenticate requests they both